liddiard/skry/README.md

 2. Clone the repo and enter it: `git clone https://github.com/liddiard/skry.git repo && cd repo`
 3. Install the requirements: `pip install -r requirements.txt`
 4. Start Postgres (just launch the app if you're on macOS)
-5. Start redis: run `redis-server` in the command line
+5. Start Redis: run `redis-server` in the command line
-5. Create the database user and the database itself: `createuser --superuser skry && createdb --owner=skry --username=skry --password skry`.
+5. Create the database user and the database itself: `createuser --superuser skry && createdb --owner=skry --username=skry --password skry`
 6. Enter the password "skry" when prompted.
 7. Apply database migrations: `python manage.py migrate`
 8. Create with any username and password you want so you can log in to the admin: `python manage.py createsuperuser`
 9. Start the server! `python manage.py runserver`

-What next?
-Log in to the admin at http://localhost:8000/admin/ or browse the auto-generated API docs at http://localhost:8000/docs/.
+Next steps: Log in to the admin at [http://localhost:8000/admin/](http://localhost:8000/admin/) or browse the auto-generated API docs at [http://localhost:8000/docs/](http://localhost:8000/docs/).

 ## Code layout